Meakelvis/Django-blog/README.md

 # Django-blog
-> A simple blog app, used to equip me with the necessary django skills
+> A simple blog app, to equip me with the necessary django skills

 ## New topics and skills learnt
 * Django signals